YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 #### Discussion of the results

-The main purpose of the _"0.sql"_ script for each case study, and the _"0-end-to-end-test.sql"_ script, is to test the _correctness_ of the functionality and to test that the outcomes are the same in YB and in PG.
+The main purpose of the _"0.sql"_ script for each case-study, and the _"0-end-to-end-test.sql"_ script, is to test the _correctness_ of the functionality and to test that the outcomes are the same in YB and in PG.
 You can see, by running the tests in your own environment, that this purpose is well-satisfied.
 The timings are of secondary interest.
 You'll inevitably notice these high-level outcomes:

 - There's a noticeably large run-to-run variation in the elapsed time for any particular test.
 This means that the timings must be regarded as just a rough indication.
 Proper timing experiments would need to do many repetitions and calculate appropriate measures of central tendency and confidence.
 - YB (even using a single node cluster) is noticeably slower than PG.
 This is well-known—and only to be expected.